 Narbonic introduces Cherubim who are winges masses of eyeballs due to a microwave oven accident.

-While we never see them up close, in Homestuck the Trolls' session had angels in Eridan's world which based on the outline are more creature-y than humanoid.
-He immediately starts shooting them upon arrival, and they are hostile to everyone for the rest of the game.
+The Trolls' session had angels in Eridan's world and in the post-scratch human session after Aranea "heals" Jake's soul causing a massive explosion of light, which are more creature-y than humanoid.
+In the former setting, Eridan immediately starts shooting them upon arrival, and they are hostile to everyone for the rest of the game.
 He's justified in trying to kill them, though: Troll mythology describes angels as demons with feathery wings and bringers of the apocalypse.

-Then again, due to being manipulated by Lord English, Troll civilization is completely based around values Humans would consider evil, and has an inverted worldview (especially when it comes to light/dark symbolism), it would make sense that what Humans see as the archetype of good, Trolls would see as evil.
+Then again, due to being manipulated by Doc Scratch, Troll civilization is completely based around values Humans would consider (kind of) evil, and has an inverted worldview (especially when it comes to light/dark symbolism), it would make sense that what Humans see as the archetype of good, Trolls would see as evil.